Finkenwerder: History

 Finkenwerder was first mentioned in 1236 (as "Vinkenwerder").
-The fishing village became part of Hamburg in 1445 and granted the status of a suburb (Vorort) in 1919.
+The fishing village became part of Hamburg in 1445, and granted the status of a suburb (Vorort) in 1919.

-During World War II until April 30, 1945 a concentration camp was established in Finkenwerder.
+During World War II until April 30, 1945, a concentration camp was established in Finkenwerder.
 It was a subcamp to the Neuengamme concentration camp.
 It was also the site of a U-boat bunker, which was heavily damaged by Tallboy and Grand Slam bombs in April 1945 and demolished post-war, although the foundations of the walls were uncovered during work to extend the runway of Hamburg-Finkenwerder Airport.

 Demographics

 11,629 people were living in the quarter Finkenwerder in 2006.
 The population density was 602 PD/sqkm.
 18.9% were children under the age of 18, and 19.8% were 65 years of age or older.
 13% were immigrants.
 461 people were registered as unemployed and 3,928 were employees subject to social insurance contributions.

-In 1999 there were 5,702 households, out of which 25.7% had children under the age of 18 living with them and 39.9% of all households were made up of individuals.
+In 1999, there were 5,702 households, out of which 25.7% had children under the age of 18 living with them and 39.9% of all households were made up of individuals.
 The average household size was 2.1.

-In 2006 there were 867 criminal offences (75 crimes per 1000 people).
+In 2006, there were 867 criminal offences (75 crimes per 1000 people).

 Politics

-Finkenwerder is part of the Finkenwerder regional assemby along with the districts of Waltershof and Neuwerk.
+Finkenwerder is part of the Finkenwerder regional assembly along with the districts of Waltershof and Neuwerk.

 The current borough leader of Hamburg-Mitte, Ralf Neubauer (SPD), resides in Finkenwerder and served as its representative in the Hamburg parliament until 10 January 2022.
 Neubauer was replaced by Jörg Mehldau in parliament, who now represents the district and its constituency.